Spend Analysis

 Well, that is the root cause for the whole problem.
 Only when you use the data, there is an incentive to develop processes so that they create more consistent data.
 You can also create a feedback loop to start fixing incorrect GL account or material group assignments as part of the purchasing process.

 So you have created the spend cube – remember to also utilize the results!
 Leveraging the results goes way beyond getting the basic visibility by categories and suppliers.
-You can get ideas for identifying opportunities, for example, here in one of our blog posts: 12 Benefits of Advanced Spend Analysis.
+For example, you can get ideas for identifying opportunities here in one of our blog posts: 12 Benefits of Advanced Spend Analysis.

 Of course, in the end, it is the business benefits that matter.
 This sometimes gets forgotten when there is so much talk about robotic process automation, machine learning, big data, you know the buzzwords.
 As a data scientist, I love all of that and could talk for the rest of the week only on how those can help you.
 But in the end, sometimes it is the simplest analysis that will help you the most.